 - Representative nominated by the Vice President for Research;

 - Representative nominated by the Executive Vice President and the Vice President for Finance;

 - Two additional faculty representatives nominated by the Dean for Graduate Education and the Vice President for Research.

-The Office of the Dean for Graduate Education (ODGE) and the Office of the Vice President for Research (VPR).
+The Office of Graduate Education (OGE) and the Office of the Vice President for Research (VPR).

 The committee will meet two-three times and give a presentation and consensus stipend recommendation supported by all stakeholder representatives to the Dean’s group in early March, 2015.